Portesham: Vice-Admiral Hardy

 Captain Thomas Hardy, one of Lord Nelson's commanders at the Battle of Trafalgar, lived in the village.
 He was born a few miles away at Kingston Russell House, lived in Portesham as a boy, and again as an older man at Portesham House.
 He affectionately referred to the village as "Possum" and is commemorated by the Hardy Monument, a tower 21 m high, erected above the village in 1844 on the top of Black Down and visible over half the county.

 Parish church

 The parish church of St Peter is part of the Dorset Wildlife Trust's "Living Churchyard Project" and manages the churchyard for the benefit of wildlife.
-Part of the churchyard grass remains uncut to allow the growth of wildflowers, over 70 different species of which have been identified.
-A 1994 survey identified over 50 species of lichen.
-In 2011 the church won Best New Entry in the "Living Churchyard Competition".
+The grass remains uncut at times, to allow wild flowers to flourish: more than 70 species have been identified.
+In 2011 the church won Best New Entry in the Living Churchyards competition, and was runner-up in this category in 2012.
+In 2013 it won the Bishop's Prize.

 In 1897, the 13th century St Bartholomew's Chapel at Corton was consecrated as a chapel of ease to St Peter's.